huggingface/transformers/docs/source/model_doc/blenderbot.rst

 Implementation Notes
 ~~~~~~~~~~~~~~~~~~~~

-Blenderbot uses a standard `seq2seq model transformer <https://arxiv.org/pdf/1706.03762.pdf>`__ based architecture.
+- Blenderbot uses a standard `seq2seq model transformer <https://arxiv.org/pdf/1706.03762.pdf>`__ based architecture.
-It inherits completely from :obj:`transformers.BartForConditionalGeneration`
+- It inherits completely from :obj:`transformers.BartForConditionalGeneration`
-Even though blenderbot is one model, it uses two tokenizers :obj:`transformers.BlenderbotSmallTokenizer` for 90M checkpoint and :obj:`transformers.BlenderbotTokenizer` for all other checkpoints.
+- Even though blenderbot is one model, it uses two tokenizers :obj:`transformers.BlenderbotSmallTokenizer` for 90M checkpoint and :obj:`transformers.BlenderbotTokenizer` for all other checkpoints.
-:obj:`transformers.BlenderbotSmallTokenizer` will always return :obj:`transformers.BlenderbotSmallTokenizer`, regardless of checkpoint.
+- :obj:`transformers.BlenderbotSmallTokenizer` will always return :obj:`transformers.BlenderbotSmallTokenizer`, regardless of checkpoint.
 To use the 3B parameter checkpoint, you must call BlenderbotTokenizer directly.
+- Available checkpoints can be found in the model `hub <https://huggingface.co/models?search=blenderbot>`__.

 Model Usage:

         >>> from transformers import BlenderbotSmallTokenizer, BlenderbotForConditionalGeneration
         >>> mname = 'facebook/blenderbot-90M'